 What if I don't think I'm being treated fairly?

-Under today’s system, many customers get a lawyer for their claim because they find the claims process intimidating or confusing, or because they want to make sure they receive all the benefits they’re entitled to.
+Under the previous system, many customers would get a lawyer for their claim because they found the claims process intimidating or confusing, or because they wanted to make sure they received all the benefits they were entitled to.

 We’re taking steps to assure British Columbians they will receive all the benefits they’re entitled to, will be treated fairly, and have options for their disputes.

-Under Enhanced Care, ICBC will be required, by law, to advise and assist every British Columbian with their claim and endeavour to ensure that every person is informed about, and receives, all the benefits to which they are entitled.
+Under Enhanced Care, ICBC is required, by law, to advise and assist every British Columbian with their claim and endeavour to ensure that every person is informed about, and receives, all the benefits to which they are entitled.